ar-nelson/osmosis-js/README.md

 The pairing process looks like this:

-1. One device (the _Requester_) dispatches a `RequestPair` action, with a payload containing the UUID of another device (the _Responder_).
+1. One device (the _Requester_) dispatches a `RequestPair` action, with a payload containing the UUID of another device (the _Responder_) and a secret string (usually a randomly-generated PIN).
-2. The Requester generates a random 4-digit PIN and displays it to the user.
+2. The Requester displays the secret to the user.
-3. The Responder receives the request and prompts the user for a PIN.
+3. The Responder receives the request and prompts the user for the secret.
-4. The user enters the PIN.
+4. The user enters the secret.
-5. The Responder dispatches an `AcceptPair` action, with a payload containing the Requester's UUID and the PIN.
+5. The Responder dispatches an `AcceptPair` action, with a payload containing the Requester's UUID and the secret.
 6. The Requester receives the response.
 The devices are now paired, and will begin syncing in the background.